 How Does Acupuncture Treat Knee Pain?

-We frequently work with patients with mild knee pain to post operative patients looking to recover faster and use less addictive pain medications.
+At Integrative Acupuncture, we frequently work with patients with mild knee pain to post operative patients looking to recover faster and use less addictive pain medications.
 We are experts at integrating acupuncture with your current treatment plan, be it physical therapy, massage or working with a surgeon.

 Acupuncture works to increase circulation of blood to the area of pain while significantly reducing inflammation, allowing for an increase of range of motion.
 Endorphins are naturally released from your brain during acupuncture, which reduces pain immediately.
 We may incorporate other Chinese medical modalities to treat your knee pain effectively, like moxibustion, heat, or massage.